 You might have heard about the increased international shipping rates as of July 1, 2020.
 After the United States floated the possibility of withdrawing from the Universal Postal Union, all parties reached a compromise that would allow the U.S. to set its own postage rates.

-Put into plain English: a lot of people are trying to reduce their international shipping right now.
+Put into plain English: a lot of people are trying to reduce their international shipping costs right now.
 Shipping costs are always a big part of business expenses in eCommerce, and this is even more true now.
 Inexpensive international ePacket services have been scaled back dramatically.

 You won’t see retail rates increase if you go to the post office.
 However, postage consolidators like Asendia, DHL eCommerce, Easy Post, Pitney Bowes, Stamps.com, and more recently received new contracts from the USPS requiring them to charge much higher rates.